-The man, who never watched horror films himself, knew what people wanted: “Blood!
+The man, who never watched horror films himself, knew what people wanted: "Blood!
 It's always blood.
-People scream,” he said a few years ago.
-As simple as the recipe sounds, Craven was very successful with it.
-The American was the most successful horror director of our time, revolutionizing the genre and creating several classics such as “The Last House On The Left”, “Scream” and “A Nightmare on Elm Street”.
-He died on Sunday at the age of 76, in the presence of his family at his home in Los Angeles.
+People scream, »he said a few years ago.
+As simple as the recipe sounds, Craven was successful with it.
+The American was the most successful horror director of our time, revolutionizing the genre and creating several classics such as "The Last House On The Left", "Scream" and "A Nightmare on Elm Street".
+He died on Sunday at the age of 76 in the presence of his family at his home in Los Angeles.
 The filmmaker was suffering from a brain tumor.

 Master of Horror Wes Craven has died